roma4004/fdf/README.md

 ![title](https://github.com/roma4004/fdf/raw/master/img/title.png)
-# fdf is about creating a simplified graphic representation of a relief landscape, linking various points (x, y, z) via segments.
+# fdf is about creating a simplified graphic representation of a relief landscape, linking various points (x, y, z) via segments with algorithm Bresenham.
 The coordinates of this landscape are stored in a file passed as a parameter to your program.
 Map-file example:
 ![raw map-file example](https://github.com/roma4004/fdf/raw/master/img/map_example.png)
 Each number corresponds to a point in space: